 A Real Pain Point For Brands: Fake Reviews

 Fake customer reviews are one of the biggest online reputation killers.
+We hope we have answered your question about how to spot fake reviews in this blog with 5 super useful tips.
 So, in an age when your customers are becoming smarter and smarter, brands must take the required steps to minimize the risk of fake reviews and expand their business among authentic users.

-Need help tracking your online reviews on Google My Business, Google Play Store, App Store, Trip Advisor, TrustRadius, Yelp, and more?
-Sign up for a free demo with Statusbrew today to know how we can help! 👇
+Need help tracking your online reviews on Google My Business, Google Play Store, App Store, and more?
+Sign up for a free demo with Statusbrew today to know how we can help! ?

 Statusbrew is an all-in-one social media management tool that supports Facebook, Instagram, Twitter, Linkedin, YouTube, and even Google My Business.